zoli-forks/node-which/README.md

 environment variable.
 Does not cache the results, so `hash -r` is not needed when the PATH changes.

+Unlike the original version of this package, this does not look for the binary in the CWD on Windows.
+This is change was needed to avoid binary planting attacks.

 ## USAGE

 ```javascript